liam-wiltshire/talks/learning/content.md

 # Scaffolding

 - Wood and Middleton (1975) wanted to discover _how_ Vygotsky's 'assistance' should be given
-- Found there are three main types of assistance:
+- Found there are three main types of assistance
-  - General encouragement
-  - Specific instructions
-  - Direct demonstration

 ???

 - In the 1970s, two researchers (probably) observed that different people learned at different rates.
-  - So, they got some study grant, and decided to pick one variable (the concept of assistance) and see how it impacted learning
+  - So, they went to a University to get some funding, and decided to pick one variable (the concept of assistance) and see how it impacted learning
 - The study found, somewhat predictably, that the correct type of assistance depended on the ability of the subject - research funding well spent!
-  - If the subject was brand new to a topic or idea, then direct demonstration was valuable
-  - If the subject already had some exposure to the topic or idea, but was still in the learning stage, then instructions were most helpful
-  - Finally, once the knowledge was acquired and the aim was application, then general encouragement, allowed the subject to process the informaton for themselves

 ---

 class: content-odd